 If you and the other parent cannot finalize a child support agreement (or a modification of your current one), the issue can oftentimes be resolved through alternative dispute resolution (ADR) techniques.
 You’ve probably heard of a few of them before– collaborative practice and mediation are especially popular.

 Many of our clients are usually able to resolve their differences by focusing on their children’s’ needs during ADR sessions.
-At Beckman Steen & Lungstrom, P.A., our attorneys work with parents to resolve child support issues as collaboratively as possible.
+At Beckman Steen & Lungstrom, P.A., our child support lawyers work with parents to resolve child support issues as collaboratively as possible.
 We always aim to achieve settlement, but remain prepared to present your case in a courtroom if necessary.

 Issues Related to Child Support: What Can Our Attorneys Assist With?